enkhtuvshinj/CarND-Extended-Kalman-Filter/README.md

 * More re-usable
 * More testable (unit test)

-All initial given source codes were modified, except json.hpp file.
+All initial-given source codes were modified, except `json.hpp` file.

 ---
 ## EKF Algorithm